dartoos-dev/flutter_brand_palettes/README.md

 **Flutter Brand Palettes** is a collection of declarative, object-oriented classes for the color palettes of popular brands and companies.

-For example, to retrieve Instagram's colors at once, as a `List<Color>` object, simply declare `InstagramGrad().colors` — the 'Grad' suffix is short for _Gradient_.
+For example, to retrieve the Instagram colors at once, as a `List<Color>` object, simply declare `InstagramGrad().colors` — the 'Grad' suffix is short for _Gradient_.

-For a single color, simply select it from the brand-related color palette class.
+For a single color, simply select it from the color palette class it belongs to.
 For example, the command `Instagram.royalBlue()` retrieves the royal blue color from the Instagram color palette; `Instagram.yellow()` retrieves the yellow color; and so on.